montymxb/FBM_TerrainGenerator/README.md

 <img width=500 src="https://github.com/montymxb/FBM_TerrrainGenerator/blob/master/submission/p6.png">
 <img width=500 src="https://github.com/montymxb/FBM_TerrrainGenerator/blob/master/submission/p7.png">

 Additionally, I added volumetric ray casting via shaders to render clouds as volumes instead of sheets.
-The definition can be variable adjusted to increase the quality of the clouds.
+The definition can be variably adjusted to increase the quality of the clouds.
 These pictures were taken on my machine, which doesn't handle this too great, so the quality is a bit low, but the progression of the ray casting can be seen in the volumetric rendering.

+Notice that the lighting is still per-fragment, but needs to be updated to properly reflect the effect of the volumetric ray cast that forms the clouds.

 <img width=500 src="https://github.com/montymxb/FBM_TerrrainGenerator/blob/master/submission/cv1.png">
 <img width=500 src="https://github.com/montymxb/FBM_TerrrainGenerator/blob/master/submission/cv2.png">